Mounayer/The-Efficient-String-Library/README.md

 However, the 8th bit has its uses.
 The 8th bit of the "char" data type helps represent up to 256 different characters.
 One well-known example of an extended character set is the ISO/IEC 8859 series.
 Later on, the use of the 8th bit was even more needed.
 Unicode, while the 8th bit was initially unused in the original 7-bit ASCII character set, it has since found usage in extended character sets and modern Unicode character encodings to represent a broader range of characters from different languages and applications.

-However, even if the 8th bit wasn't there, the 7 bit representation of the "char" data type is still useful in many scenarios, particualrly for representing English text and basic symbols.
+However, even if the 8th bit wasn't there, the 7 bit representation of the "char" data type is still useful in many scenarios, particularly for representing English text and basic symbols.

 The 7-bit ASCII character set covers 128 different characters, which include: